River Surface Patch-wise Detector Using Mixture Augmentation for Scum-cover-index: River Surface Detection Method

 Here, two randomly selected images from different classes are labeled $z_i, z_j$, and the augmented new label $\tilde{C}_{mixup}$ results in one-hot encoding.
 Notably, the mixup augmentation never enhances the overall performance of classification deep learning, even if two images were randomly selected from the same class.

-As shown in \textbf{Fig.5}, the Cutout is a straightforward regularization technique that involves random masking out square input regions during training.
+As shown in \textbf{Fig.4}, the Cutout is a straightforward regularization technique that involves random masking out square input regions during training.
 Inspired by the dropout regularization mechanisms, this is an extremely easy implementation, but it could be combined with the existing form of data augmentation to further enhance model performance.
-To apply to situations like occlusion, the Cutout image augmentation has been labeled "regional dropout".
-This regional dropout has been used with the drop rate $d \in \{ 0.3, 0.4, 0.5, 0.6\}$ in the past experimental studies on natural image recognition datasets.
+To apply to situations like occlusion, the Cutout image augmentation has been labeled {\it regional dropout}.
+This regional dropout has been used with the drop rate $d \in \{0.4, 0.5, 0.6\}$ in past experimental studies on natural image recognition datasets.
+We set the size of square mask images to one third of the total hight and width on input images.
+We randomly set the upper-left of corner on the mask within each training image.
 The complex entangled features on the river surface could be disentangled using the Cutout regularization.
 The entangled features included the scum floating organ and mirrored sky, bridge, building, and pole backgrounds.

-As illustrated in \textbf{Fig.6}, the random image cropping and patching (RICAP) technique involves mixing four randomly cropped images, respectively, and concatenating them into a new augmented image.
-The RICAP greatly expands the variety of images and prevents overfitting of deep convolutional neural networks.
+As illustrated in \textbf{Fig.5}, RICAP involves mixing four randomly cropped images, respectively, and concatenating them into a new augmented image.
+RICAP greatly expands the variety of images and prevents overfitting of deep CNNs.
 Image data manipulation is done in three steps.
 First, we can randomly select four images $m\in{1,2,3,4}$ from the practice dataset.
 On the upper left $(m=1)$, upper right $(m=2)$, lower left $(m=3)$, and lower right sides $(m=4)$, we patch them in that order.
 Second, we can crop the images separately. $\bar{w}$ and $\bar{h}$ denotes the width and height of the training image, respectively.
 We can randomly set the boundary position $(w,h)$ of the four images $m$ from a uniform distribution.
 This is known as the variant $anywhere$-RICAP.

 Then we can automatically obtain the cropping sizes $(w_m,h_m)$ of the image $m$. i.e., $w_1=w_3=w$, $w_2=w_4=\bar{w}-w$, $h_1=h_2=h$, and $h_3=h_4=\bar{h}-h$.
 For cropping the four images $m$ following the sizes $(w_m, h_m)$, we can randomly determine the coordinates $(x_m, y_m)$ of the upper left corners of the cropped areas as $x_m \sim U(0, \bar{w} - w_m)$ and $u_m \sim U(0, \bar{h} - h_m)$.
 Thirdly, we can patch the cropped images to construct a new image.
 We can mix the four images’ class labels with ratios proportional to the areas of the cropped images.
 Therefore, using the following equation, we define the target label $\tilde{C}_{RICAP}$ by mixing one-hot coded class labels $c_m$ of the four patched images with ratios $\Lambda_m$ proportional to their areas in the newly constructed image.